-And now you're wondering what to do now.
+Now, you're wondering what to do next.

-Most consultants are so excited to get the work done, that this final step may take a back seat.
+Most consultants are so excited to get the work done that this final step may take a back seat.
 It's critical to measure the results of your intervention.
 If you want to leave a company in a place to continually improve—and help them create a culture of improvement—setting up a system to measure these results is critical.